June 4, 2026

 Attach, don't paste invoices

-Attach invoices rather than pasting details into the email body.
-Attachments preserve formatting and reduce errors.
+Attach invoices as a PDF rather than pasting details into the email body.
+Attachments preserve formatting, prevent alterations, and reduce errors.

 2. Invoicing software

-Cloud-based invoicing tools streamline the process by handling creation, sending, and tracking in one place.
+Cloud-based invoicing tools let you send an invoice online by handling creation, delivery, and tracking in one place.
 Features often include:

 • Automatic invoice creation and delivery